The Bondi to Bronte Walk (Highlights and Map)

 Bondi Icebergs

-Swimming in the Bondi Icebergs Pool is a popular pastime all year round, even during the winter months when local die-hards happily do their laps.
+Swimming in the Bondi Icebergs Pool is a popular year-round activity—even in winter, when dedicated locals brave the chilly water for their laps.

-From Bondi Icebergs, you start the walk on a concrete waterfront walkway around Bondi Bay that will give you a good taste of the coastal goodness that is to come.
+From Bondi Icebergs, the walk begins along a concrete waterfront path that curves around Bondi Bay, giving you a taste of the stunning coastal scenery ahead.

 Bondi Bay